fractal-solutions/qflow/README.md

   const httpRequest = new HttpRequestNode();
   const webScraper = new ScrapeURLNode();
-  const userInput = new UserInputNode(); // Agent can also ask for user input
+  const userInput = new UserInputNode(); // Agent can also ask for user input const codeInterpreter = new CodeInterpreterNode(); // Agent can execute code

   // Map tool names to their instances const availableTools = {